gromero/ecp5/README.md

 #### Motivation

-[ECP5 Evaluation Board](http://www.latticesemi.com/-/media/LatticeSemi/Documents/UserManuals/EI2/FPGA-EB-02017-1-0-ECP5-Evaluation-Board.ashx?document_id=52479) has a FT2232H IC that provides two USB channels: A and B. Channel A is used to program the FPGA by tools like _OpenOCD_.
+[ECP5 Evaluation Board](http://www.latticesemi.com/-/media/LatticeSemi/Documents/UserManuals/EI2/FPGA-EB-02017-1-0-ECP5-Evaluation-Board.ashx?document_id=52479) has a FT2232H IC that provides two USB channels: A and B. Channel A is used to program the FPGA by tools like OpenOCD.
 Channel B, by its turn, although not configured as a VCP (Virtual COM Port) can be used as a standart serial port.
-Configuring channel B as serial port 1 (to appear as `/dev/ttyUSB1` on Linux) is convenient specially because it can be used as a debug port for the ECP5 FPGA.
+Configuring channel B as *serial port 1* (to appear as `/dev/ttyUSB1` on Linux) is convenient specially because it can be used as a debug port for the ECP5 FPGA.
 Hence this recipe provides the steps necessary to setup channel B as serial port 1 plus a trivial example using Verilog HDL code to generate a proper